MattBixley/eri-support-docs/docs/Using_eRI/Running_Jobs_on_eRI/Project_Usage.md

 ---
 created_at: '2022-02-15T01:13:51Z'
 tags: []
-title: Checking your project's usage using nn_corehour_usage
+title: Checking your project's usage using sreport
 search:
   exclude: true
-vote_count: 1
-vote_sum: -1
-zendesk_article_id: 4416692988047
-zendesk_section_id: 360000030876
 ---

-To check your project's usage of Slurm-managed resources, you can use the command `nn_corehour_usage`.
-This command displays usage of cluster resources by a specific project, computed from the Slurm program `sreport`.
+To check your project's usage of Slurm-managed resources with the command `sreport`.

+_**WORK IN PROGRESS NEED TO WRITE SREPORT**_

 ## Synopsis